alexlib/OpenRiverCam/portal/alembic/README.md

 In general, we recommend to **always backup the entire database before performing any migration activities**.

+To make it easier to perform database migrations within running instances with `docker-compose`, a script `alembic.sh` is available that can be run outside of docker to perform database migration activities while the `docker-compose` service are running.
+You can run this script as if you are running alembic directly, with all command line arguments of alembic between single quotes.

 New tables
 ----------
 To generate tables from scratch with a new deployment, run: